DCC-EX/BaseStation-EX/docs/CONTRIBUTING.md

 ## Development Platform

 We are using Visual Studio Code with PlatformIO.
-You need to install Microsoft's FREE Visual Studio Code and the FREE PlatformIO for Visual Studio Code.
-From PlatformIO install the C++ extension.
-You may also want to install the Clang extension.
-Under "Platforms", make sure you have "Atmel AVR" installed so you can connect to Arduino boards.
+To get everything you need, follow these steps:

+* Download and install the latest version of the Arduino IDE
+* Download and install the latest version of Visual Studio Code from Microsoft
+* Run VSCode and click on the "extensions" icon on the left.
+Install "PlatformIO IDE for VSCode" and the "Arduino Framework" support

+If you don't see C/C++ Installed in the list, install that too.
+We also recomment installing the Gitlens extension to make working with Git and GitHub even easier.

 ## Code Formatting

 We are using the "Visual Studio" C++ code formatting standard.
-Make sure in your Settings file that the C_Cpp:Clang_format_fallback Style is set to "Visual Studio".
+Make sure in your VSCode Settings that the C_Cpp:Clang_format_fallback Style is set to "Visual Studio".
 Then when you right click and select "Format Document" (or use the Alt-Shift-F shortcut) your code will be standardized to the DCC++ EX style.